In order to use the API you need to call an endpoint URL with your private access token.

 Return the fragments in the post that matched the textual Boolean query.
 The matched keywords will be surrounded by <em/> tags.

-It's NOT recommended to use this feature as it may result in you missing important posts.
+It's NOT recommended to use this feature as it may result in missing on important posts.

 Learn how you can filter the data you consume